 How much sleep does a Golden Retriever need?
 Puppies, adults, seniors

-Golden Retriever newborns
+Golden Retriever Newborn Sleep Patterns

 This stage of life is very short and full of lots of shut-eye!
 For the first week of their life, Golden Retriever newborns will be sleeping anytime they aren’t nursing.
 Newborns generally nurse every 2 hours but even while doing so they will have their eyes shut and look as though they are eating in their sleep.